 \subsection{The Impact of Backbone Models and Curriculum Learning}

-By analyzing models trained from different backbones, we explore various curriculum learning strategies: (i) teaching the language first and then instruction-following, (ii) teaching instruction-following in English first and then the target language, or (iii) learning everything simultaneously.
+By analyzing models trained from different backbones, we explore various curriculum learning strategies: (i) teaching the language first and then instruction following, (ii) teaching instruction following in English first and then the target language, or (iii) learning everything simultaneously.

-\paragraph{Language first vs. simultaneously.} When comparing models based on \base{EN} (learning everything together) with those based on \base{EU} (learning the language first), we observe no significant difference in performance.
-Interestingly, the \base{EU} variant \emph{without} access to \corpus{EU} achieves performance nearly identical to the \base{EN} variant \emph{with} access to \corpus{EU}, across all instruction settings.
-This suggests that teaching the language in a separate pre-training step offers no measurable advantage.
+\paragraph{Language first vs. simultaneously.} When comparing models based on \base{EN} (i.e., acquiring Basque and instruction-following capabilities simultaneously) with those based on \base{EU} (learning the language first, then instruction following), we observe no significant difference in performance.
+Interestingly, the \base{EU} variant \emph{without} access to \corpus{EU} during instruction tuning achieves performance nearly identical to the \base{EN} variant \emph{with} access to \corpus{EU}, across all instruction settings.
+This suggests that teaching the language in a separate pretraining step offers no measurable advantage.
 From this, we conclude that \textbf{there is no compelling reason to separate language acquisition from instruction tuning}.

 \paragraph{Instructions first vs. simultaneously.} While instruction tuning pipelines are often complex and multi-staged~\cite{lambert2025tulu3pushingfrontiers}, our approach adopts a simpler structure.
 Previous work by~\citet{xu2024magpie} showed that models initialized from \base{EN} and trained with sampled instructions from \instruct{EN} perform comparably to \instruct{EN}.
 However, our findings indicate that this strategy does \emph{not} transfer well to low-resource languages.
 As shown in~\cref{fig:main_comparison}, models based on \instruct{EN} consistently outperform those based on \base{EN}, both in human evaluations and benchmarks.
 These results support the conclusion that \textbf{starting from a well-instructed English backbone yields better performance than learning everything from scratch}.